keeyanajones/keeyanajones/README.md

 # Hello World! 👋 I'm Keeyana

 ## 👀 About Me
-I'm Kee, a passionate developer and innovator focused on creating immersive digital experiences that challenge the status quo.
+I'm Kee, a developer and innovator focused on creating immersive digital experiences with AI that challenge the status quo.
 With a deep interest in emerging technologies and interactive media, I work at the intersection of innovation and engagement.
-A Highly motivated AI/ML professional with a strong foundation in Generative AI, MLOps, and Responsible AI.
-Expertise in MLOps, including model training, deployment, monitoring, and various AI/ML techniques.
+An IT consulting professional with a strong foundation in Fullstack Development, Data, Generative AI, MLOps, and Responsible AI.
+Expertise in MLOps, including data, model training, deployment, monitoring, and various AI/ML techniques.
 Passionate about developing and deploying AI systems responsibly, ensuring fairness, bias mitigation, and user safety.

 ### 🎯 Focus Areas
 - Game Development & Esports 🌱